SonarSource/sonarlint-vscode/README.md

 ## Connected Mode

 You can connect SonarLint to [SonarQube](https://www.sonarsource.com/products/sonarqube/) 9.9+ or [SonarCloud](https://www.sonarsource.com/products/sonarcloud/) by binding your VSCode workspace folder to your SonarQube/SonarCloud project(s), and benefit from the same rules and settings that are used to inspect your project on the server.
-SonarLint in VSCode then hides **Won’t Fix** and **False Positive** issues in any file from a bound folder.
+SonarLint in VSCode then hides **Accepted** (formerly **Won’t Fix**) and **False Positive** issues in any file from a bound folder.

 While in Connected Mode, SonarLint receives notifications from SonarQube/SonarCloud about your Quality Gate changes and new issues.
 Notifications can be enabled or disabled from the UI while creating or editing the connection settings.